 We work directly with administrators to influence and change campus policy and decide how to effectively allocate $2 million to Registered Student Organizations (RSOs).

 We approve new RSOs and advise students throughout the application process (per semester) and provide emergency funding to RSOs throughout the year.

-Because of the Wellman Document, which is a legally binding trustee document, we are the official governing body of UMass undergraduate students, co-equal to the University Administration and the Faculty Senate.
+Thanks to the Wellman Document, a legally binding Board of Trustees document, we are the official governing body of UMass undergraduate students, co-equal to the University Administration and the Faculty Senate.